 Required Plagiarism Tutorial

-University of Baltimore students who need to fulfill the plagiarism tutorial requirement should enter through the UB portal.
+University of Baltimore students who need to fulfill the plagiarism tutorial requirement should enter through the UBalt portal.
 This will officially record completion of the tutorial.
-The "UB Student" button below will take you to the portal login page.
+The "UBalt Student" button below will take you to the portal login page.